junxit/us-congress-bills-114/bill.md

 legis-num: H.R.
 3762
 congress: 114th CONGRESS
 session: 1st Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 3762

-> To provide for reconciliation pursuant to section 2002 of the concurrent resolution on the budget for fiscal year 2016.
+That the bill from the House of Representatives (H.R.
+3762) entitled “An Act to provide for reconciliation pursuant to section 2002 of the concurrent resolution on the budget for fiscal year 2016.”, do pass with the following

-## § 1.
-Short title; table of contents

-- **(a)** *Short title* This Act may be cited as the “Restoring Americans’ Healthcare Freedom Reconciliation Act of 2015”.
-- **(b)** *Table of contents* The table of contents of this Act is as follows:
+*Strike all after the enacting clause and insert the following:*